What is a miscarriage?

-Hormone problems in the mother.
-These include low levels of progesterone or a thyroid
+Hormone problems in the pregnant person.
+These include low levels of progesterone

-Diabetes in the mother, especially poorly controlled blood sugar
+Diabetes in the pregnant person, especially poorly controlled blood sugar

 Problems in the uterus.
-These include scar tissue inside the uterus, abnormal shape
+These include scar tissue inside the uterus, abnormally shaped

-Opening of the uterus cannot stay closed during pregnancy (incompetent cervix)
+Opening of the uterus can't stay closed during pregnancy (incompetent cervix)

 Infection from germs.
 These include cytomegalovirus (CMV), mycoplasma, chlamydia,

 listeria, and toxoplasma.